Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Enrolling in Medicare Part D

-Medicare Part D covers prescription drugs.
-You can add a stand-alone prescription drug plan (PDP) to augment your Medicare A and B, or you can choose a Medicare Advantage plan that provides all of the benefits of Medicare A and B, plus prescription drugs and often other benefits as well.
+Medicare Part D covers prescription drugs, with the coverage provided by private health insurance companies.
+You can add a stand-alone prescription drug plan (PDP) to augment your Medicare A and B, or you can choose a Medicare Advantage plan that provides all of the benefits of Medicare A and B, plus prescription drugs and often other benefits as well (this is called an MA-PD).

-You’re first eligible to enroll in Part D when you’re first eligible for Medicare.
-When you apply, you will enroll in a private plan and must enroll during a seven-month period that starts three months before the month that you reach age 65.
-If you don’t enroll during this period, you may pay a late-enrollment penalty that will raise your Part D premium when you do decide to purchase coverage (the late enrollment penalty doesn’t apply if you had creditable drug coverage during the time that you delayed your Part D enrollment).
+You’re first eligible to enroll in Part D when you’re first eligible for Medicare, and you’ll have a seven-month window to enroll in Part D. If you don’t enroll during this period, you may pay a late-enrollment penalty that will raise your Part D premium when you do decide to purchase coverage (the late enrollment penalty doesn’t apply if you had creditable drug coverage during the time that you delayed your Part D enrollment).

-If you’re newly eligible because you’re disabled, you can enroll starting 21 months after you began receiving RRB or Social Security benefits and have through the 28th month to enroll (in other words, it’s a seven-month enrollment window, just like a person has around their 65th birthday).
-Your Part D coverage will start at the beginning of your 25th month of receiving RRB or Social Security benefits, or the month following your enrollment if you sign up in the latter months of the enrollment window.
+If you’re newly eligible because you’re disabled, you can enroll in Part D starting 21 months after you began receiving RRB or Social Security benefits and have through the 28th month to enroll (in other words, it’s a seven-month enrollment window, just like a person has around their 65th birthday).
+Your Part D coverage will start at the beginning of your 25th month of receiving RRB or Social Security benefits, or the month following your enrollment if you sign up in the last four months of the enrollment window.

 If you don’t have Part A or Part B and you enroll in either one during the Part B General Enrollment Period, you’ll have an opportunity to enroll in Part D as well.
 But if you already have Part A only and you use the General Enrollment Period to sign up for Part B, you will have to wait until the fall open enrollment period to enroll in Part D. This is because Part D is available to a person who is enrolled in Part A or Part B, which means that the person had the chance to sign up for Part D when they first enrolled in Part A, and will thus have to wait until the fall enrollment window to get Part D, since they’re not newly eligible.